Official Secrets Act: United Kingdom

-People working with sensitive information are commonly required to sign a statement to the effect that they agree to abide by the restrictions of the Official Secrets Act.
-This is popularly referred to as "signing the Official Secrets Act".
-Signing this has no effect on which actions are legal, as the act is a law, not a contract, and individuals are bound by it whether or not they have "signed" the act.
-Signing it is intended more as a reminder to the person that they are under such obligations.
+Individuals working with sensitive information are often required to sign a statement affirming their agreement to adhere to the restrictions of the OSA, colloquially known as "signing the Official Secrets Act".
+However, signing this statement does not alter the legal obligations, as the act is a law, not a contract, and its provisions apply irrespective of whether an individual has signed the statement.
+The signature serves primarily as a reminder of the obligations under the act.

-In addition to the Official Secrets Acts, the repealed Naval Discipline Act 1957 made it an offence to spy on-board Royal Navy ships or overseas bases.
-It was punishable by life imprisonment and was a capital offence until 1981.
+The now-repealed Naval Discipline Act 1957 also played a role in protecting sensitive information by making it an offence to spy on-board Royal Navy ships or overseas bases, punishable by life imprisonment, and previously a capital offence until 1981.